Fourth Stimulus Check: Is Another Relief Payment Coming?

 The American Families Plan includes 12 weeks of paid family leave that could reach as high as $4,000 per month, depending on a worker’s income.
 It also boosts the Child and Dependent Care Tax Credit and places a ceiling on the cost of childcare for many families.
 The plan sets aside $200 billion for universal preschool.
 In addition to helping working parents pay for childcare, the plan hopes to allow more parents to return to the workforce.

 Additional money in people’s pockets from any proposed plan is still hypothetical, of course.
-Nothing has found its way through Congress yet.MORE NEWS: Child Tax Credit: Who Will Get A Monthly Check?
+Nothing has found its way through Congress yet.MORE NEWS: Child Tax Credit: What Parents Qualify For A Monthly Check?